 How Do you Enjoy Onsen Tamago?

-You can enjoy onsen tamgo with a dashi-based soy sauce (だし醤油) which is usually served as a part of Japanese breakfast.
-Also, you can place it on top of the steamed rice, splash some soy sauce over, mix and enjoy; serve with gyudon, curry rice, soba noodle soup, and cold udon; or even mix with carbonara (my favorite!).
+You can enjoy onsen tamago with a dashi-based soy sauce (だし醤油) which is usually served as a part of Japanese breakfast.
+Also, you can place it on top of the steamed rice, splash some soy sauce over, mix, and enjoy; serve with gyudon, curry rice, soba noodle soup, and cold udon; or even mix with carbonara (my favorite!).

 Now let’s get started!
 The best part about this recipe is you do not need to visit hot springs in Japan to enjoy these special eggs.
 Make the perfect onsen tamago right at home!

 - Once boiling, remove the pot from the heat.
-Take the eggs out from the refrigerator.
-Add 200 ml cold tap water and gently submerge the cold eggs in the hot water.
-Immediately cover and set timer for 17 minutes (or longer).
+Remove 4 large eggs (50 g each w/o shell) from the refrigerator.
+To the pot of hot water, add ¾ cup tap water that‘s colder than room temperature (¾ cup + 4 tsp, to be precise).
+Gently submerge the cold eggs in the hot water.
+Immediately cover and set the timer for 17 minutes.

-- Cut scallion into thinly slices and set aside.
+- Cut the green onion/scallion into thin slices and set aside.

-- Once 17 minutes have passed, take the eggs out gently and set aside for 5 minutes.
+- Once 17 minutes have passed, gently take the eggs out of the water and set them aside for 5 minutes.